-John W. Henry is beginning his 16th season as Principal Owner of the Boston Red Sox, but in one way his relationship to baseball has changed little since he was growing up in rural Arkansas, listening to games broadcast on a Zenith short-wave radio.
+John W. Henry is in his 18th season as Principal Owner of the Boston Red Sox, but in one way his relationship to baseball has changed little since he was growing up in rural Arkansas, listening to games broadcast on a Zenith short-wave radio.
 "I certainly identify with the fans," he said, "because I've been one my entire life."
 And from December 20, 2001, the day an investment group led by Mr. Henry and Tom Werner bought the Red Sox, he understood the mandate he had inherited.

 "Win a World Series?
 That's not my choice, it's my role, it's my obligation to New England," Mr. Henry said.
 "That's what I've been charged with.
 When you bid on the Red Sox, the challenge you're undertaking is nothing short of winning the World Series."